Employer/Organization: City of Whitehorse

 Under the direction of the Planning and Development Services Manager, the incumbent provides planning services for the City.

 Duties and Responsibilities:

-- Follows, so far as is reasonably practicable, established safety procedures and standards.
+- Follows, and ensures that reporting staff follow, so far as is reasonably practicable, established safety procedures and standards.

-This description contains elements necessary for identification and evaluation of the job.
+This position contains elements necessary for identification and evaluation of the job.
 The incumbent may be required to perform other related duties.

 Required Knowledge, Skill and Abilities:

-- Strong communications skills, both written and verbal
+- Superior communications skills, both written and verbal.

-- Ability to present work to a variety of audiences including City Council, Senior Management, City and Yukon Government Departments and the public.
+- Ability to engage with and present work to a variety of audiences including, City Council, Senior Management, First Nation and territorial government staff and the public.